Image Credit: Yale GSAS & Harold Shapiro

 in the last few years, Daisuke and I proposed this new course as a major redesign of

 a previously taught course, that focused mostly on more traditional forms of scientific computing.
-The course

 Given that this course primarily deals with programming, and guided by the latest research on pedagogical practices,

-Students will be expected to to watch one/two 10-minute
+Students are expected to watch one/two 10-minute

 assist them.